-Figure 1-10 Product information window showing version and release
+Figure 2-10 Product information window showing version and release

-This book is based on QuickBooks Accountant 2020 Release R7P.
-If you have a different release, you may see some slight differences compared to the screenshots in this book.
+This book is based on QuickBooks Accountant 2021 Release R4P.
+You are likely to have a different release and may see some slight differences compared to the screenshots in this book.